mindflay3r/Guide/README.md

 ### Developer Tools

 Run `make install-hook` to install our [pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 This will guarantee that any change you're making will pass PR checks.

+This project also has configurations to use the tool [`typos`](https://github.com/crate-ci/typos).
+Use at your own preference.